umich-brcf-bioinf/Watermelon/QuickStart.rst

 3. **Reviewing the watermelon-init output**
   This command will generate three directories:
-    * inputs : contains symlinks to the samples dirs of multiplexed sequences
+    * a. inputs : contains symlinks to the samples dirs of multiplexed sequences
-    * analysis-project_tag  : This is where the analysis will be run.
+    * b. analysis-project_tag  : This is where the analysis will be run.
 Contains the config.yaml file which needs to be set-up to run the analysis.
-    * deliverables-project_tag (e.g. ) :Contains the results of the analysis
+    * c. deliverables-project_tag (e.g. ) :Contains the results of the analysis

-  * Input directory
+Inputs directory

 ::
   inputs/